Happy Gay Travel

 This tour starts in Nelson (NSN) on the first day shown on our website and ends in Queenstown (ZQN) – both on the South Island of New Zealand.

 Remember that all flights across the Pacific will cross the International Date Line.
 You will lose a day when flying southwest across the ocean, and regain that day on the way home.
-North American travelers who want to arrive in Nelson on Monday will need to depart home on Saturday.
-Your departure from New Zealand to North America on a Sunday afternoon will usually have you arriving on the US or Canadian West Coast earlier that same Sunday, a few hours before you left Auckland.
+North American travelers who want to arrive in Nelson on Thursday will need to depart home on Tuesday.
+Your departure from New Zealand to North America on a Wednesday afternoon will usually have you arriving on the US or Canadian West Coast earlier that same Wednesday afternoon, a few hours before you left NZ.

 What is the Activity Level of This Tour?